+Over the past 12 months the Company has been focused on developing the route to market and securing the necessary provincial wholesale tobacco licenses for sales and distribution of HARRYS brand cigarettes to customers in Canada.
 The Company currently has tobacco wholesale license applications that are pending or under review for approval in British Columbia, Manitoba, Ontario and Quebec, as well as approved wholesale tobacco licenses for the provinces of Alberta and Saskatchewan.

-Management continues to work with its exclusive Canadian manufacturer to receive registration approvals from the Canada Revenue Agency Excise Duties and Taxes Division to facilitate ordering the required Tobacco Stamps.
-The Stamps are placed on Harrys tobacco cigarette products destined for sale in the designated Canadian Provinces where the Company has received a wholesale tobacco license.
+Management continues to work with its Canadian manufacturer (the "Manufacturer") to augment their registration approvals from the Canada Revenue Agency Excise Duties and Taxes Division to facilitate ordering the required Tobacco Stamps.
+The Stamps are to be placed by the manufacturer on Harrys tobacco cigarette products destined for sale in the designated Canadian Provinces where the Company has received a wholesale tobacco license.